janderland/fql/docs/index.md

 # Element Encoding

-In the key, the directory and tuple layers are responsible for encoding the data elements.
-In the value, the tuple layer may be used, but FQL also supports other encodings known as "raw values".
+For data elements in the key, the directory and tuple layers are responsible for data encoding.
+In the value, the tuple layer may be used, but FQL supports other encodings known as "raw values".

 ```
 /tuple_value()={4000}
 /raw_value()=4000
 ```

-Note that, as a raw value, the `int` type doesn't support an encoding for arbitrarily large integers.
+As a raw value, the `int` type doesn't support an encoding for arbitrarily large integers.
 As a value, you'll need to encode such integers using the tuple layer.

 ```language-fql {.query}
 /int()={9223372036854775808}